ray-project/kuberay/docs/guidance/rayservice-troubleshooting.md

 The successful submission indicates that all the necessary components, including the dashboard agent, are fully operational.
 Therefore, unlike Issue 5, the failure of the `Get` request is not expected.

-If you continue to encounter this issue after 1 minute, there are several possible causes:
+If you consistently encounter this issue, there are several possible causes:

 * The dashboard agent process on the head Pod is not running.
 You can check the `dashboard_agent.log` file located at `/tmp/ray/session_latest/logs/` on the head Pod for more information.
-In addition, you can also perform an experiment to verify this cause by manually killing the dashboard agent process on the head Pod.
+In addition, you can also perform an experiment to reproduce this cause by manually killing the dashboard agent process on the head Pod.
   ```bash
   # Step 1: Log in to the head Pod
   kubectl exec -it $HEAD_POD -n $YOUR_NAMESPACE -- bash